Regenerative approaches optimizing sustainable agricultural ecosystems

 Enhancing yields via productive biodiversity

-Preserving genetic seed diversity
+Preserving heirloom genetic seed diversity

-Supporting native pollinator populations
+Protecting native pollinator populations

 Optimizing resources and local supply chains